College basketball rankings, scores from every Top 25 team | NCAA.com

-Get the college basketball rankings, scores and the schedule for the top 25 NET rankings for Sunday, Jan.
-13 here.
-The NET rankings get updated every day.
+Check out college basketball rankings, scores and the schedule for the top 25 NET rankings on Friday, Jan.
+18. The NET rankings get updated for each day's games.

 College basketball rankings, scores from every Top 25 team

-Here are the top 25 scores and schedule for Sunday, Jan.
-13:
+Here are the top 25 scores and results for Friday, Jan.
+18:

-Here were the top 25 scores and schedule for Saturday, Jan.
-12:
+Here were the top 25 scores and results for Thursday, Jan.
+17:

 Here are when the NET rankings top 25 teams play next: